 One of the best features of being a creative artist is the flexibility we have in our endeavours.
 Our core skillsets are transferable between many creative fields, providing us with the opportunity to pivot as the industry or our interests change.
 At just 18 years old, Esabella Strickland is already a prime example.
-A successful Filmmaker, Screenwriter, Producer, and published Author, Esabella has now set her sights on a career in animation, and Vancouver Film School is so pleased to welcome her to our Classical Animation program!
+A successful Filmmaker, Screenwriter, Producer, and published Author, Esabella has now set her sights on an animation education in Vancouver, and Vancouver Film School is so pleased to welcome her to our Classical Animation program!

 A Vancouver local, Esabella describes herself as “your typical Gen Z Neurodivergent polymath, redefining what it means to be a modern-day Renaissance girl.”
 An empathetic advocate for neurodiversity and bullying through the arts, she brings a truly unique perspective to her art.